 Besides briefs on the merits, SC Appeals – Tips and News discusses appellate motions that are available such as motions to tax costs.

-Posts also include oral argument tips from appellate judges and experienced practitioners.
+Oral argument tips from appellate judges and experienced practitioners are included.

 The blog lastly highlights noteworthy cases on South Carolina appellate practice.